alphajuliet/GenPwd/README.md

 * _generator1_: vaguely reminiscent of English
 * _generator2_: something resembling Japanese
 * _generator3_: another Englishy variant
-* _generator4_: a simple 1-character lookahead Markov chain, trainied on some English text.
+* _generator4_: a simple 1-character lookahead Markov chain, trained on some English text.
 See the R project for the code.

 # Caveats